 From 2011-2013, the switch infrastructure will be replaced with a new core that handles a much higher-rate backbone, likely 10GB.
-Wesleyan is attempting to stay ahead of the bandwidth demands that increased multimedia and two-way video brings.
+Wesleyan is attempting to stay ahead of the bandwidth demands that increased multi-media and two-way video brings.
 Additionally, Wesleyan is phasing in a Voice over IP solution.
-A new building opened in 2012 featuring a VoIP system that integrates with the University's current phone system.
+A new building opening in 2012 will feature a VoIP system that will integrate with the University's current phone system.
 Eventually, the entire phone network will transition to VoIP.